AlacrisIO/legicash-facts/demo.md

 * settlement of main-chain vs side-chain swap (including account creation / deletion?)
 * adversarial exit (with the simplest invariants only, both success / failure cases)

+### Payment Flow

+Actors: Alice (sender), Bob (recipient), Trent (facilitator).

+Preconditions:
+* Alice has an account on Trent's side-chain.
+The account is voluntary, and has balance X.
+* Bob has an account on Trent's side-chain.
+The account is voluntary, and has balance Y.

+Alice wants to send amount Z to Bob.
+Trent charges a fee F.
+Trent has a current limit of L.
+Z+F <= X.
+Z+F <= L.

+Alice will send to Bob a "certified check".

+1- Alice write a message M1, signed by her, that says:
+  "Trent, please pay Z to Bob and receivee your fee F.
+  My previous state with you was P.
+  This message is written at time T0 (identified by main chain state M, side-chain state S).
+  This message is valid until date T1. -- signed by Alice"

+2- Alice sends message M1 to Trent for underwriting.

+3- Trents verifies that M1 is correct, then signs a message M2 certifying M1:
+  "I, Trent, certify M1 as valid and promise to make good on it in my next update to the main chain.
+  Latest side-chain update was PS.
+My current TXID is T. My new limit for this cycle is NL."

+4- Trent commits M2 to his side-chain.

+5- Trent sends M2 to Alice (and Bob?)

+6- Alice sends M2 to Bob.

+7- Bob sends M2 to the Gossip Network, waits to check there is no double-spend by Trent.

+8- Bob accepts the payment, and starts servicing Alice.

+9- Trent updates the main chain and the payment is fully cleared.

 ## Other questions to get right

 ### Predicting court fees as prelude to determining bond.